eBay/tsv-utils/docs/TipsAndTricks.md

 Line order randomization, or "shuffling", is one of the operations supported by [tsv-sample](ToolReference.md#tsv-sample-reference).
 Most `tsv-sample` operations can be performed with limited system memory.
 However, system memory becomes a limitation when shuffling very large data sets, as the entire data set must be loaded into memory. ([GNU shuf](https://www.gnu.org/software/coreutils/manual/html_node/shuf-invocation.html) has the same limitation.)

-In many cases the most effective solution is simply get more memory, or find a machine with enough memory.
+In many cases the most effective solution is simply to get more memory, or find a machine with enough memory.
 However, when more memory is not an option, another solution to consider is disk-based shuffling.
 This is approach described here.

 One option for disk-based shuffling is [GNU sort](https://www.gnu.org/software/coreutils/manual/html_node/sort-invocation.html)'s random sort feature (`sort --random-sort`).
 This can be used for unweighted randomization.
 However, there are couple of downsides.
 One is that it places duplicates lines next to each other, a problem for many shuffling use cases.
 Another is that it is rather slow.